scurker/preact-lazy-route/readme.md

     useSsr={!process.env.BROWSER} />
 ```

-You will need to set `useSsr` to `true` when rendering on the server.
-You can either use some environment variable in your node process or use webpack's [define plugin](https://webpack.js.org/plugins) to set a variable when bundling in webpack.
+You will need to set `useSsr` to `true` when rendering on the server by setting an environment variable in your node process or using webpack's [define plugin](https://webpack.js.org/plugins) for your webpack bundle.

 #### Node Environment